fukamachi/mondo/README.md

         Hostname of the running Swank server to connect to -p, --port [PORT]
-        Port of the running Swank server to connect to --no-color
+        Port of the running Swank server to connect to --server [TYPE]
+        Start a server to communicate with external tools such as editors --no-color
         Disable colors
     --version